 The same need to have “enough” as children will manifest itself in adult life as well.

-As adults, we are able to share love, acceptance, and tolerance if we ourselves have felt loved or accepted or tolerated enough.
+As adults, we are able to share love, accepted, and tolerance if we ourselves have felt loved or accepted or tolerated enough.

 If we are “full” of love, it is easy to share it with others.